Compare the best finance lease options from over 60 lenders in 60 seconds.

 Accounting & tax

 The asset is listed on the business’s balance sheet.
 Lease payments are listed on profit and loss statements.
 Payments are generally tax-deductible.

-The main benefit of a business finance lease is flexibility at the end of the lease term.
-In general, the cost of the asset will be spread across the lease repayments, and will include a residual amount determined by the lender at the start of the contract.
+The main benefit of a finance lease over other forms of business finance is flexibility at the end of the lease term.
+In general, the cost of the asset will be spread across the lease repayments, with the option to make a final payment to own the asset outright (known as the residual amount).
+The residual payment is set by the lender at the start of the contract.

 At the end of the lease, you’ll have the option to purchase the asset and assume full ownership.
 If the asset is worth more than the residual, the business will profit from the purchase.

 If taking on ownership of the asset at the end of the lease, depending on the agreement, you may have the option ti simply end the lease and return the asset.
 With a business loan, like a chattel mortgage or truck loan, that will not be an option.